Updated November 2018

 Supplemental wages, like bonuses, have additional tax requirements that you need to be aware of as an employer.

-For instance, if you offer a retirement plan such as a 401(k) plan, you should refer to the Summary Plan Document (SPD) to determine whether the 401(k) amount should be deducted from an employee’s bonus compensation.
+For instance, if you offer a retirement plan such as a 401(k) plan, you should refer to the Summary Plan Description (SPD) to determine whether the 401(k) amount should be deducted from an employee’s bonus compensation.

 In this post, we will discuss the two methods of how supplemental wages can be treated from a tax standpoint as an employer.

 If the supplemental wages paid to the employee during the calendar year are less than or equal to $1,000,000, the following rules apply in determining the amount of federal income tax to be withheld.

 1. Supplemental Wages Combined With Regular Wages

 If you pay supplemental wages with regular wages and do not specify or separate the amounts for each, you would need to withhold federal income tax as if the total were a single payment for a regular payroll period.

 To illustrate the method above, imagine an employee — John Smith, who is paid a base salary on the 1st of each month.
 He is single and claims one withholding allowance.